Vedic City, Iowa - near

 This is about 176 miles south from Vedic City, Iowa

-For example, if the group moves westward that would decrease the coherence in Maine and Florida
+For example, if the group moves westward, then that would decrease the coherence in Maine and Florida

 while the coherence would increase in Alaska and Hawaii.
 The